causiq/logary/README.md

   0
 ```

-Now when run, your metric will feed a random walk into InfluxDb, listening on 192.168.99.100.
+Now when run, your metric will feed a random walk into InfluxDb listening on `192.168.99.100`.

 ### Derived metrics